shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

-- Base Airflow Version: `1.10.10.`
+- Support for `Exploratory Data Analysis`.
 - Support for LDAP Authentication and DB Authentication.
 - Support for `Configuration Groups` .
-- Support for `Spark & Hadoop Clusters`.
+- Support for multiple `Spark & Hadoop Clusters`.
 - Support for `Jupyterhub` & submitting `Spark Jobs` from `Jupyterhub` using `Livy`.
 - Support for `Tensorflow Serving`.